 Should I take testosterone is a common question asked by men with impotence, but will more of it solve the problem?
-Testosterone is not needed for erection, as proven by the erections of young boys and men who have been castrated, so low levels don’t cause impotence.
-However, there may be a second hand effect; low testosterone killslibido, and a man who has no desire for sex has little use, or desire, for an erection.
-In this situation a man’s wife should be able to bring him to erection, showing that the man has a libido problem, not an impotency problem.
+Testosterone is not needed for an erection, as proven by the erections of young boys and men who have been castrated, so low levels don’t cause impotence.
+However, there may be a second-hand effect; low testosterone kills libido and a man who has no desire for sex has little use, or desire, for an erection.
+In this situation a man’s wife should be able to bring him to erection, showing that the man has a libido problem, not an impotence problem.

 So, how can a couple deal with impotence?
 There are a variety of medical treatments, which we will just barely touch on.
 Viagra does not actually cause an erection; rather it blocks a chemical in the body that breaks down a second chemical that’s required for erection.
 Viagra makes it possible for many men to have normal erections, but stimulation is still needed to actually become erect.
 For many this is an improvement over the injectable drugs used; injections actually cause an erection, but the duration of the erection is based on the drug, and erection is lost at a set time – which can be before or well after sex is over.
 There are men who don’t respond to Viagra who can be helped with injectable drugs, and several new delivery systems now, or soon, on the market have ended the need of putting a needle in the penis.
 There are also implants which can give any man an erection regardless of the cause of his impotency, but these are expensive, require surgery, and are not always as functional as the recipient expects.
 With the increase in drug options, implants are likely to become obsolete.

-There are now several impotency aids available without a prescription.
+There are now several erection aids available without a prescription.
 A company called Rejoyn makes a full complement of these items which are available in drug stores.
-Other manufactures are making similar items.
-You can find Rejoyn on the web at http://www.rejoyn.com/Rejoyn.html.
+Other manufacturers are making similar items.
+You can find Rejoyn here.
 They have information, pictures of the products, a locator service for finding the products near you, and on-line ordering.
 We will give a bit of a generic explanation for each item currently available.
 All of these methods have one possible problem, in that they only cause the part of the penis outside the body to become stiff.
 Without the internal part of the penis being erect the penis is “floppy”; it’s like a tent pole which is just barely pushed into the ground.
 Because of this, the couple should avoid positions where the man is not in control of movement; if the woman moves or thrusts too much she could cause a painful bending of the penis.

 These are more or less shoe horns worn between the penis and a condom.
 There are different versions, but basically a plastic support runs across the top and over the front of the penis, making it possible to penetrate with or without an erection.
 The only thing on the sensitive underside of the penis is the condom, so the man is able to reach orgasm.
 This method is good for men whose erections tend to come and go, as it allows him to continue intercourse even if his erection softens.